MileHacker Logo

 Language

-Overcome language barriers by having your destination in Chinese characters or using a translation app.
+Overcome language barriers by having your destination in Chinese characters or by means of a translation app.

 Vigilance